nhrap-dev/Environment-Setup/README.md

 2. Follow the [uninstall steps](https://docs.anaconda.com/anaconda/install/uninstall/) from Anaconda
     * It is recommended to perform the 'Option B. Full uninstall using Anaconda-Clean and simple remove.'

+## Environment and Tool Troubleshooting

+**Tool is not opening with Python.**
+To ensure .py files run when double-clicked, right-click the .py file and go to Properties.
+Under the "General" tab next to "Opens With", make sure "python.exe" is selected.
+If not, click "Change" and select "python.exe" from your Python installation directory.

 ## Contact

 Issues can be reported through this [repository](https://github.com/nhrap-hazus/Environment-Setup) on Github.